geowarin/mixamo-cli/readme.md

     -i, --includeMain   Include the main mesh animations (usually T-Pose and empty anim).
 Default is false.
     -o, --output        Define the output path of the gltf.
 If omitted, the output will be generated in the current directory and its name will be based on the input path.
+    -b, --binary        Convert to glb instead of gltf

 dir must be a directory containing a bunch of fbx (animations) files and one mixamo character (as a fbx file). dir will not be recursively traversed, just one level deep.

 ```